bhavarth-joshi/ems-backend/README.md

     * **Create a new shift:** `POST /shifts/` (data in JSON format)

 **Note:** Functionality for assigning shifts and retrieving employee schedules is planned for future development.

-### Testing

-This project currently lacks automated tests.
-It's recommended to implement unit tests for your views and serializers as you develop further functionalities.

-### License

-This project is licensed under the MIT License (see LICENSE file for details).

 ### Development Status